 Kennedy Yanko: Before Words.
 Contributions by Lucy Mensah, Juana Williams, and Kennedy Yanko.
 Published by UICA and Kavi Gupta, 2019.
 Perfect bound softcover with velvet finish, 44 pages, 8.5 x 11 inches.
 Background image and exhibition text courtesy of UICA and the artist.

 The touch of experience

 Yanko’s works speak to the reader through the publication design.
-The cover has a velvet finish, akin to the suggestive tactility of the paint skins in the work.
-The inside cover and a dividing spread—a visual separation between sections of content—consist of just a warm clay color, similar to many of the colors in Before Words.
-These immersive color fields are a gesture toward abstraction and the possibilities of material.
+The cover has a soft-touch finish, evoking the paint skins in her work.
+The inside covers and a spread dividing sections of the book are flooded with an earthy orange, similar to the artist’s own palette.
+These immersive color fields gesture toward abstraction and the possibilities latent in raw material.

-Yanko’s material juxtapositions are full of contradiction—delicate wrinkles and lines, in hard metal; abstraction made from figurative skin; scrap as fine art; paint as sculpture.
+Yanko’s juxtapositions are full of contradiction—delicate lines in hard metal; thick skins of paint; scrap as fine art; paint as sculpture.

-To match the lyricism and unexpected congruities of her work, the typography features Orpheus Pro, a precise yet flowing typeface; Cardo, a classical serif; and Grotesque MT, an industrial sans serif.
+To match the lyricism and unexpected congruities in her work, the book is typeset in Orpheus Pro, a precise yet flowing typeface; Cardo, a classical serif; and Grotesque MT, an industrial sans serif.